How to track business expenses in Canada

 Methods to track business expenses

 The simplest way to track expenses is to pay everything through a dedicated business bank account.
-Your bank statements then become your expense record.
+Your bank statements then become your starting expense record.

 The right method depends on your transaction volume and how much time you can spend on bookkeeping.
+If you process more than a handful of expenses each week, automation saves significant time.

 Best business expense tracking tools